nearform/nscale/README.md

 Copyright (c) 2014 Nearform and other contributors

-Licensed under the MIT License
+Licensed under the Artistic License 2.0